Psychology 103 - Physiological Psychology » Spring 2022 » Chapter 5 Practice Quiz 1

 The main difference between an average evoked potential (AEP) and a "raw" evoked potential is that

-A. an AEP is a unit response.
+A. an AEP is an alpha wave.

 B. a raw evoked potential is often unobservable amidst the random noise of the ongoing EEG signal.

-C. a raw evoked potential is likely to be larger.
+D. a raw evoked potential is likely to be larger.

 E. an AEP is usually unobservable.